discourse/discourse-developer-docs/docs/03-code-internals/19-service-objects.md

 - *class_name*: a policy class to implement the logic instead of defining the step in the service.
 Defaults to `nil`.

 This step declares the use of a policy.
 A policy is just arbitrary code, and the step will fail if the policy result is falsy.
 If you have a rather complex policy, it’s better to use a policy class.
 It needs to inherit from `Service::PolicyBase` and implement `#call` and `#reason` as using a policy class allows explaining in more details why the policy failed through the use of the `#reason` method.
-A complete example can be found in the [`Chat::CreateDirectMessageChannel`](https://github.com/discourse/discourse/blob/main/plugins/chat/app/services/chat/create_direct_message_channel.rb#L30) service.
+A complete example can be found in the [`Chat::DirectMessageChannel::Policy::MaxUsersExcess`](https://github.com/discourse/discourse/blob/main/plugins/chat/app/services/chat/direct_message_channel/policy/max_users_excess.rb#L3) class used by the [`Chat::CreateDirectMessageChannel`](https://github.com/discourse/discourse/blob/main/plugins/chat/app/services/chat/create_direct_message_channel.rb#L30) service.

 The step will fail if the policy returns a falsy value.
 Its result object can be inspected by accessing the `result.policy.<name>` key of the main result object.
 The policy result object exposes one key:
 - *reason*: the reason why the policy failed if a policy class was used.